paulross/pymemtrace/docs/source/examples/process.rst

     with process.log_process(interval=0.5, logging.INFO):
         # As before.

-And that will suppress any ``process`` output if you have the logging level set at, say, ERROR.
+And that will suppress any :py:mod:`pymemtrace.process` output if you have the logging level set at, say, ERROR.

 Monitoring Another Process
 -----------------------------------

-``process`` can monitor another process from the command line:
+:py:mod:`pymemtrace.process` can monitor any another process from the command line by giving it the PID:

 .. raw:: latex